 Your contribution to the strategy implementation is vital for success.
 Join now!

 Wikipedia started in 2001 as an invitation to share the sum of all knowledge.
-Today Wikimedia offers the world’s largest encyclopedia, Wikimedia Commons, Wikidata, and many more sister projects.
+Today, Wikimedia offers the world’s largest encyclopedia and many more wiki projects such as Wikimedia Commons, Wikidata, and others.

 Even with this success, Wikimedians encounter many challenges.
 The gender gap and the obstacles to participation for underrepresented groups persist.
 Our Movement’s power, resources, and opportunities are not evenly distributed.
 Censorship, surveillance, and the increased commercialization of knowledge endanger Wikimedia’s existence.
 Due to the advancement of technology and social trends, our work may become obsolete.
 Nevertheless, these challenges and the ever-changing world also offer opportunities.

 Creating a strategy amongst diverse groups while working on all the regular Wikimedia activities was messy and complex.
 Eventually, the collective knowledge and perspectives were gathered to form a shared vision.
 The success of this process proves that the strength of Wikimedia is the talent, dedication, and integrity of its contributors.